ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 track if it needs to prevent replay attacks.

 A server can maintain state for requests for a small window of time over which it wishes to accept requests.
+A server can store all requests it processes within this window; storing just the `enc` field of a request, which should be unique to each request, is sufficient.
 The server then rejects requests if the request is the same as one that was previously answered within that time window.
-Servers can reject requests outside of this window and signal that clients might retry with a different `Date` header field; see {{Section 4 of !REQUEST-DATE}}.
+Servers also reject requests with a `Date` header field that is outside of the current time window.
-Servers can identify duplicate requests using the encapsulation (`enc`) value.

 Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of